alexandruvalentin/Bragovski/README.md

   - "I want to feel that my personal details are secure so that I can confidently provide them to make a purchase."
   - "I want to view an order confirmation after checkout so that I can double-check for any mistakes."
   - "I want to receive an email of confirmation after checkout so that I can keep a confirmation of what I've just ordered for my records."
+  - "I want to look up testimonials from other people that have worked with the artist so that I can possibly book a studio session in the future."
+  - "I want to be able to add testimonials to the section in order to share the experience I had working with the artist."

 ### As a website user:
   - "I want to easily register for an account so that I can save my personal/delivery information."